kynttt/testProject/README.md

 ## Running the Application

 - Open `index.html` in a web browser.
-- Enter a keyword and click the "Scrape" button to see the results.
+- Enter a keyword and click the "Search" button to see the results.

 ## Error Handling